turgu1/esp32-oberon-compiler/README.md

 This is an ongoing effort to build an ESP32 Oberon Compiler, using the Oberon-07 Compiler from [Project Oberon](http://www.projectoberon.com) by Niklaus Wirth and Jürg Gutknecht and some code from project [Oberon Extended](https://github.com/andreaspirklbauer/Oberon-extended) by Mr. Andreas Pirklbauer.
 Test cases are being designed in part using the [OberonC](https://github.com/lboasso) effort by Luca Boasso.

 The code is being ported to [OBNC](https://miasap.se/obnc/) and produces ELF object code through ESP32 assembly language generation.

-I'm currently targeting a 'bare metal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).
-GDB and OpenOCD are also used to allow remote debugging through JTAG.
+Up to 2020.03.31, I was targeting a 'bare metal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).

+I'm now migrating the compiler to supply de capability of interfacing with the ESP-IDF.
+Two main reasons for this are:

+- Some aspects of the ESP32 architecture are being kept unaccessible to third parties developpers.
+This is the case for the WiFi subsystem that is a mandatory use, at least, for me...; and
+- The richness of hardware interfaces available with the ESP32 would require a lot of recoding in the Oberon language.
+It is then beneficial to get access to components already available with the ESP-IDF.

+My ToDo document has been modified to reflect this new orientation...

+(GDB and OpenOCD are also used to allow remote debugging through JTAG.)

 This is the intent.
 A large portion of the compiler is in a workable condition at this point in time.